PrinceRaj-17/SmartChat/README.md

 Install these modules using "pip install -r requirements.txt".
 Make sure You Have All these modules installed on your system under your virtual environment.

-Note:- I cannot provide you my venv as you have to create your own venv.
-I will only provide my main Python and JSON file
+Note:- I suggest you to create a virtual environment to install these modules.

 Thank You!